Information for New Students

 All students are required to register with a doctor in Oxford.
 We recommend that you register with the practice of Dr Leaver & Partners, who are the College Doctors for St Peter’s students.
 The practice is located at the Jericho Health Centre, New Radcliffe House, Walton Street (opposite the Phoenix Picturehouse cinema), 10-15 minutes’ walk from the College; tel. +44 (0)1865 311234.

 To register with the College Doctors, go to http://www.campusdoctor.co.uk/oxford/ and follow the instructions.
-You are asked to complete your registration by 8 September 2020.
+You are asked to complete your registration before you arrive in Oxford.

 - Letter for incoming students from the College Doctors